Marker-Inc-Korea/AutoRAG/README.md

 In this case, you need to use one corpus to create QA, and then map the rest of the corpus to QA Data.
 If the chunk method is different, the retrieval_gt will be different, so we need to remap it to the QA dataset.

+#### Start Chunking

+You can chunk your parsed results with just a few lines of code.

 ```python
 from autorag.chunker import Chunker